fafonse/CS2450/journal.md

 ## 11/19/2025
     I think I got this.
 I talked to my math teacher today, and he said he'll let me redo an assignment from october for half points, which is amazing (I had a zero before).
 However, I also don't have a lot of time to do anything this week.
 I got my website project, RSA encryption, and this all due by end of the week.
 I also have work thursday till Sunday.
 I just have to be really productive this week I guess.

+## 12/1/2025
+    Yeah I missed a week.
+Thanksgiving break though.
+    So much crap is due this last week its pissing me off lowkey.
+Like this class requires that we have our final presentation this week (and we have a final).
+I also got to turn in my final website, final math project, and my final oceonography fact sheet.
+That is major buns.
+Like I've had like zero socializing the past week man, and that was super depressing.
+But, I just got to make it to next week, and most of the stress should be over with by then.